JGCRI/pygcam/README.rst

 -----------------------------
 * Much improved ``init`` sub-command and detection of missing configuration file, guiding user to run the ``init`` command.
+  The ``init`` command now sets up the tutorial files by default.

 * Configuration defaults are now saved to ~/.pygcam.defaults rather than cluttering the ~/.pygcam.cfg configuration file with this information.

+* Eliminated config vars GCAM.Root and GCAM.Current in favor
+  of GCAM.RefWorkspace.
+Some users may have to adjust their config files.

 Version 1.0rc1 (2 Nov 2017)
 -----------------------------